Speech & Language Therapy

 Videos (K-5) [this option is right at the top of the home page]

 Are you crafty?
 Yes . . . then this is a great option to try!
 Many of the crafts presented in these videos use supplies that you have around the house.
 Watch the video with your child, and then make the craft.
 After you have completed making the craft, build your child’s language skills, sequencing skills and memory skills by asking him or her to retell how they made the craft. (i.e. What was the first step?
 What was the second step?
 And so on . . .)
-If you would like to turn this into a written language activity,
+If you would like to turn this into a written language activity, use the attached sequence graphic organizer, and ask your child to write out directions that explain how to make the craft.

 Later Gator (1-3) This game teaches subject - verb agreement and sentence structures.
 After your child matches the correct verb to the subject, ask them to expand the 2-word phrase into a longer sentence (For example “ kids talk” -- “The kids talk to their friends about the weekend.”
 Use prompts like “Who do the kids talk to?
 Where were the kids talking?
 What were they talking about?” to help your child to build and expand his or her sentence structures.)